 The midbrain is our primitive alligator brain, which is responsible for keeping us alive.
 It doesn’t care what is right and wrong, like the prefrontal cortex does.

-After an individual has become an alcohol addict, their midbrain links “survival itself” to using alcohol.
+After an individual has become addicted to alcohol, their midbrain links survival itself to using alcohol.
 Normally, at the hierarchy of survival is water, food, shelter, sex, etc.

 When a person becomes an alcoholic, the drug known as alcohol is placed above everything else in the hierarchy.

 Here is how the hierarchy looks to an alcoholic: